afahounko/afahounko.github.io/README.md

-## afahounko.github.io

-## OpenvSwitch compile - RHEL7, CentOS 7, Fedora 25
+## OpenvSwitch compile - RHEL 7, CentOS 7, Fedora 25

 **Note: for Fedora, use `dnf` instead of `yum`